Dataset Sites

 Links to documentation relating to the format of the data, including the specifications it follows, and the data fields it contains.

-A place where the community can contribute with comments, and raise issues - all Dataset Sites are linked to a GitHub issues board (e.g. this one) that allows data users to raise issues in the open.
+A place where the community can contribute with comments, and raise issues - all Dataset Sites are linked to a GitHub issues board (e.g. ) that allows data users to raise issues in the open.

 A machine-readable dataset site is essential when publishing open data, and every dataset published within the OpenActive community to date has had one.
 However, the specification that describes a standard OpenActive dataset site is still yet to be formally defined, and has instead evolved as a de facto standard.